If you think Broccoli Cauliflower Salad means a bowl of raw florets drowning in mayo, this recipe will change your mind completely.

 - Lemons.
 To zest and juice.

-- Extra virgin olive oil, white wine vinegar, sea salt and freshly ground pepper.
+- Extra-virgin olive oil, white wine vinegar, sea salt and freshly ground pepper.

+STEP 1.
 Put the cauliflower florets in a saucepan with plenty of salted water and boil for 2 minutes, just enough to soften slightly.
 Drain the florets using a colander.

 Heat half the olive oil in a skillet on high heat and saute the florets for 2-3 minutes, until they are lightly golden brown.
 Transfer them into a salad bowl.

-- Pour the rest of the olive oil into the same pan and saute the garlic with the hot peppers and bread cubes for 2-3 minutes, until golden, stirring constantly.
+STEP 2.
+Pour the rest of the olive oil into the same pan and saute the garlic with the hot peppers and bread cubes for 2-3 minutes, until golden, stirring constantly.

 Variations and add-ons

-- This salad is versatile; You can make it with just cauliflower or broccoli or add your favorite cheese or other ingredients.
-Crumbled feta, shaved parmesan, or gruyere go well with the broccoli cauliflower.
+This salad is versatile; You can make it with just cauliflower or broccoli or add your favorite cheese or other ingredients.
+Crumbled feta, shaved parmesan, or gruyere go well with the broccoli and cauliflower.

-- Have a great vegetarian dinner with eggplant, potato feta, or chickpea fritters.
+Have a great vegetarian dinner with eggplant, potato feta, or chickpea fritters.

-- This broccoli cauliflower salad is a great side dish.
+This broccoli cauliflower salad is a great side dish.
 It goes well with our chicken chops, pork steaks, lamb burgers with orzo, and other dishes.
 Try it with our crispy calamari, codfish cakes, shrimp with orzo, and salmon with pesto.

 Broccoli Cauliflower Salad